-Richard Ben Cramer, Pulitzer Prize winner and acclaimed biographer of Joe DiMaggio, decodes this oversized icon who dominated the game and finds not just a great player, but also a great man.
+Richard Ben Cramer, Pulitzer Prize winner and acclaimed biographer of Joe DiMaggio decodes baseball icon Ted Williams and finds not just a great player, but also a great man.

 Richard Ben Cramer (1950-2013) won the Pulitzer Prize for Middle East reporting in 1979.
 His journalism has appeared in Time, Newsweek, The New York Times Magazine, Esquire, and Rolling Stone.
 He is the author of How Israel Lost: The Four Questions and the classic of modern American politics What It Takes: The Way to the White House.